-Is it possible to have a pump curve in the pump definitions use linear interpolation (go from point to point) instead of follow a curve?
+Is it possible to have a pump curve in the pump definitions use linear interpolation (go from point to point) instead of following a best-fit curve?

 By default, the pump curves for WaterGEMS, WaterCAD, and SewerCAD follow a quadratic interpolation, giving the pump curve a smooth shape, as shown in the screenshot below. (note the coefficients shown below it)

-At times, a user might want a multi-point pump curve to follow a linear interpolation.
+At times, a user might want a multi-point pump curve to follow a linear interpolation so that the curve exactly follows the points in the table.
 This could be because the values in the pump curve may work better with a linear interpolation.
 For instance, there may be a large difference in flow for a small change in head.
 A user may also have pump data from a manufacturer that follows a linear interpolated pump curve and want the data in the model to match exactly.

 In such cases, there is a setting in the calculation options where a user can set a multi-point pump curve to use linear interpolation.
 To use this, open the calculation option properties by going to Analysis > Calculation Options, then double-clicking the active calculation option.
 In WaterGEMS and WaterCAD, find the section called Hydraulics and change the setting for the attribute "Use Linear Interpolation for Multipoint Pump Curves?" to "True".
 In SewerCAD, the same attribute can be found in the section called Pressure Hydraulics.